Edmond and Lily Safra Research Fellow and UK DRI Fellow

 Imperial College London is one of the world’s most highly ranked universities.
 It has made a major commitment to neurodegenerative disease research in its new Department of Brain Science.
-It is the only UK University hosting two Centres for the UK Dementia Research Institute: the UK DRI at Imperial and the UK DRI Centre for Care and Technology.
+It is the only UK University hosting two Centres for the UK Dementia Research Institute: the UK DRI Centre at Imperial and the UK DRI Care Research and Technology Centre.
 This adds to an earlier focus on Parkinson’s Disease research, leadership of the UK...

 Job listing information